Prospects for Reconstructing the Free-floating Planet Mass Function at the Population Level with the Nancy Grace Roman Space Telescope: Discussion

-Compare this to $\chi^2_{\text{recon.}} \approx 0.002$ in the case where both the observed and inference distributions were both generated from K21.\footnote{Note that the very low $\chi^2_{\text{recon.}}$ is to be expected in this case, as the inference framework is able to infer the true median value to arbitrary accuracy.
-However, the main goal of this paper is to determine the precision (i.e. statistical uncertainty) associated with this inference, which is still accurately estimated when using the truth dataset.} When working with the real observations after Roman's launch, large $\chi^2_{\text{recon.}}$ values may serve as a good indication of Galactic mismodeling.
+The results of this exercise show that Galactic mismodeling will introduce systematic uncertainties into the analysis (e.g. the underestimated mass function at 100 and $10^4 \,M_{\oplus}$ in the varied $\mu_{\text{rel}}$ case), though for the majority of masses, the statistical uncertainties arising from low yields will likely dominate most realistic modeling uncertainties.
+However, if overall FFP abundance is much higher than that predicted by the log-uniform mass distribution, then systematic uncertainties will begin to play a role across a wider range of masses.

-The results of this section strongly motivate joint precursor and contemporaneous observations of Roman's field of view that provide key complementary insight into the FFP mass function.
+The results of this section motivate joint precursor and contemporaneous observations of Roman's field of view that provide key complementary insight into the FFP mass function.
 Precursor observations will help refine our present models of the Galaxy towards the Bulge, reducing systematic uncertainties, and contemporaneous observations may provide parallax measurements of FFPs, allowing the mass of such events to be measured directly.
-Both of these will prove critical in successfully reconstructing the FFP mass function from Roman's observations with minimal systematic bias.
+Both of these will prove critical in successfully reconstructing the FFP mass function from Roman's observations in the face of low statistics and model-induced systematic bias.